vuejs/v2.vuejs.org/src/v2/cookbook/adding-instance-properties.md

 In applications with **no** module system (e.g. via Webpack or Browserify), there's a pattern that's often used with _any_ JavaScript-enhanced frontend: a global `App` object.

-If what you want to add has nothing to do with Vue specifically, this may be a good alternative to reach for.
+If what you want to add something that has nothing to do with Vue specifically, this may be a good alternative to reach for.
 Here's an example:

 ```js
 var App = Object.freeze({